 The quality of the research proposed is the most important criterion for selection.
 Awards are made without regard to the apparent timeliness or popularity of the field of study and without reference to ethnicity or gender; preference may be given to research not supported substantially by other sources and to faculty who have not previously received an award from the Fund.
 Mr. Hellman had observed that junior faculty are often well-funded when first hired.
 Problems arise in 2-3 years when start-up funding is exhausted and before first grants are obtained.
 The Fund is designed to assist promising young faculty at this point in their careers.
 Therefore, to be eligible for an award, assistant professors are expected to have served at least two years at that rank.

-With the exception of faculty salaries, including summer salary, awards may be used for any research-related expense, such as research assistants, equipment, or travel.
-Up to 5% of the award money can also be used for child-care and elder care (dependent) expenses.
+Awards may be used for any research-related expense, such as research assistants, equipment, or travel.
+Up to 5% of the award money can also be used for child-care and elder-care (dependent) expenses.
+Beginning this year, a portion of the grant may be used to pay for up to one month of summer salary (up to 19 days).
 There is no overhead charged to this award.
-There is no rigid requirement that all funds be spent in one year.
-However, award recipients are required to spend all funds before they are granted tenure, and expenditures should relate to the project proposed in the Hellman application.
+Recipients are expected to using the funds within one year, and are required to spend all funds before they are granted tenure.

 In determining the allocation of awards, the Chancellor will seek the counsel of a panel of faculty comprised of tenured Hellman Fellows and a member of the Academic Senate Committee on Research, chaired by the Vice Provost for the Faculty.
 Applications should be brief, no more than 3 pages, and written with the understanding that they will be reviewed by a panel of faculty from the sciences and humanities that may not include specialists in the field of study.
 Applications should therefore include an introductory description which is accessible to someone who is not an expert in the given field.

 Awards will be confirmed in May, and the effective date of the award is July 1st.